-27.6 The policy has significant positive effects on the health, social, biodiversity and green infrastructure, and transport objectives as LGS designation is under "promoting healthy communities" in the NPPF.
-The only very minor negative effect is on the housing objective because of a potential restriction on land availability.
+27.5 The policy has significant positive effects on the health, social, biodiversity and green infrastructure and transport objectives.
+The only negative effects relate to the potential restrictions to locations for development.

-27.7 In response to the 'Issues and Options' consultation, representations were made that designations as Local Green Space should be made on the basis of robust and transparent assessment against the criteria in the National Planning Policy Framework.
+27.6 In response to the 'Issues and Options' consultation, representations were made that designations as Local Green Space should be made on the basis of robust and transparent assessment against the criteria in the National Planning Policy Framework.
 Comments were also made (without reference to the 'Local Green Space' term) for and against the protection of particular areas or types of area, and for the expansion or contraction of particular areas.
 At the 'Topics Workshops' there was general support for protecting green open spaces and other valued aspects of the local environment.